cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     * `installation_source`: The URL to download the tflint binary from, The default value is: `https://github.com/terraform-linters/tflint/releases/download/v0.34.1/tflint_linux_amd64.zip`.
     * `executable_path`: Where the tflint binary is located in the {{< param cfy_manager_name >}}.
 If using it, It is your {{< param product_name >}} Administrator's responsibility to ensure this binary is on the system and that it is executable by the `cfyuser`.
     * `config`: Configuration for terragrunt.
 A list of dicts, with keys, `type_name`, required, `option_name`, not required, and `option_value` required.
 For example, this dict:
+    * `tfvars`: The name of the .tfvars file, located in the source_path.

+        **required:** false.
+### TFlint
+cloudify.nodes.terraform.Module:properties.resource_config
+  * tflint_config: Configure the usage of TFLint.
+The configuration is validated during cloudify.interfaces.lifecycle.create.
+TFlint is actually executed on the module in cloudify.interfaces.lifecycle.configure before apply.
+Skip TFLint by running cloudify.interfaces.lifecycle.configure with the force parameter.
+    * installation_source: The URL to download the tflint binary from, e.g. 'https://github.com/terraform-linters/tflint/releases/download/v0.34.1/tflint_linux_amd64.zip'.
+    * executable_path:  If the binary is located on the file system, this is the path on the file system, e.g. /usr/local/bin/tflint.
+Not that the default is empty and will be populated automatically when downloaded.
+    * config: Configuration for terragrunt.
+A list of dicts, with keys, `type_name`, required, `option_name`, not required, and `option_value` required.
+For example, this dict:

         ```yaml
           - type_name: plugin